Rancilio Silvia Espresso Machine Review

 The brew group is also brass, the water tank is large, and it has a great steaming pressure.

-Part of the brewing success with any espresso machine, the portafilter is specially designed to improve crema extraction, and Rancilio has a patent on it.
+Part of the brewing success with any espresso machine, the is specially designed to improve crema extraction, and Rancilio has a patent on it.

 The Rancilio HSD Silvia has ESE pod adaptors available as options.